 We are in the early stages of developing our program in genetically defined B-cell lymphomas, an area in which we have little experience.
 In connection with this program, we are focusing our efforts on the research and development of TLR antagonist product candidates for use in the treatment of certain genetically defined B-cell lymphomas.
 The scientific evidence to support the feasibility of developing product candidates for this use is both preliminary and limited.
-We have conducted preclinical studies in human lymphoma cell lines that carry the specific genetic mutation and have also entered into a materials cooperative research and development agreement, or M-CRADA, with the National Cancer Institute, or NCI, to evaluate our TLR antagonists as a potential approach to the treatment of certain genetically defined B-cell lymphomas.
+We have conducted preclinical studies in human lymphoma cell lines that carry the specific genetic mutation and have also entered into a M-CRADA with NCI to evaluate our TLR antagonists as a potential approach to the treatment of certain genetically defined B-cell lymphomas.
 Although the preliminary results of our preclinical studies have been promising, it is unknown whether these results are indicative of results that may be obtained in our planned clinical trials.
 Therefore, we do not know if our approach of inhibiting TLRs to treat patients with genetically defined B-cell lymphomas will be successful or if we will ever succeed in obtaining regulatory approval to market any product for this purpose.
 In addition, in the event that our development efforts for such a product candidate progress towards commercialization, we will need to develop companion diagnostics for such product candidate.
 We have no experience in developing companion diagnostics and will be dependent on the efforts of third party collaborators to successfully develop and commercialize these companion diagnostics on our behalf.